Avocado Coconut Smoothie Recipe

 Makes 32 ounces

-The uncommon and health-promoting fats within avocado, coconut, and flax are combined in this tropical-themed smoothie.
+The uncommon and health-promoting fats within avocado, coconut, and flax are combined in this tropical-themed Avocado Coconut Smoothie Recipe.
 Avocado is a good source of the monounsaturated fat, oleic acid.
 Coconut and coconut oil are great sources of medium-chain fatty acids (triglycerides) and of lauric acid (a proven anti-fungal and anti-microbial).
 Flax oil is made up of over 50% Omega-3 fatty acids.
 Each of these foods (avocado, coconut, and flax) contains nutritional rarities that, if not deliberately sought-out, are virtually absent from most diets.

 1 can whole, organic coconut milk (13.5 to 14 oz.)